breki/demeton/pomodoro-Demeton.md

 ﻿## Sun 15.9.
+- Added one more sample SRTM tile.
+- Removed duplicate sample SRTM tile from the tests project.
 - For performance reasons, `GlobalCellCoords` now just a type alias for a tuple and no longer a record.

 ## Sat 14.9.